Frequently Asked Questions

 Who can benefit from speech therapy?

 People of all ages can benefit from speech pathology.
-AHSPS supports children who experience speech sound difficulties, language delays, literacy challenges, fluency concerns, and orofacial myofunctional issues.
+AHSPS supports children, teenagers and young adults who experience speech sound difficulties, language delays, literacy challenges, fluency concerns, and orofacial myofunctional concerns.
 We also assist individuals who use or may benefit from AAC to communicate effectively.

 Do I need a referral to see a speech pathologist?